0e85dc6eaf/CTF-Writeups/Google CTF 2018 Quals Beginners Quest/JS safe/README.md

 }
 ```
 `env[g]` contains our input, so probably nothing very important happens before it is used.
-One important thing we have to notice is that this code can not only do some calculations on numbers, but it also can create strings and functions.
+W we have to notice is that this code can not only do some calculations on numbers, but it also can create strings and functions.
 The other thing is that if object property doesn't exist and we try to write something to it, JS will just add the property.
-As a consequence `env` object grows all the time.

 When we dump `env` object (i==876) we can see something interesting.
 There is SubtleCrypto in one property and we have also digest function and `sha-256` parameter.
 Let's see what happens next.
 ```js